 Most people have no problems after the surgery and they are up and about as normal the next day.

-If your eye is very painful or your vision suddenly gets a lot worse, then you should let Dr Joseph know as soon as possible as this may mean he needs to see you again.
+If your eye is very painful or your vision suddenly gets a lot worse after surgery, then you should let Dr Joseph know as soon as possible.
+This may mean he needs to see you again.

 Cataract Removal Cost